Ten days after bombs exploded at the Boston Marathon, surgeons are still working tirelessly to repair limbs of injured spectators.

 For years, Anzor Tsarnaev, father of the suspected Marathon bombers, repaired cars in a parking lot behind Yayla Tribal Rugs in Cambridge.

-Carol R. Johnson’s tenure was marked by highs on some standardized tests and graduation rates, but also notable missteps.
+Carol R. Johnson’s six-year tenure was marked by historic highs on some standardized tests and graduation rates, but also some notable missteps.

 A new federal indictment charges John J. O’Brien with bribing state legislators by giving jobs to their supporters.